 Ana tried her best to become an artist or a writer or something exciting like that, but at some point had to accept her true talents as being a bit more linear.
-Php, MYSQL, etc, etc just seemed easier to learn at some point than, for example, how to paint a really good painting.
+Php, MYSQL, R, PowerBI, Databases, Data, etc just seemed easier to learn at some point than, for example, how to paint a really good painting.

 So she traded her paints over and over again in exchange for various computers and is enjoying expressing both her linear and her creative natures simultaneously through website development and cultural programming.

 Ana has been building websites with drupal since drupal4.7 (2004).
 Her strategic sensibilities have been honed with a mostly non-profit clientele, and so her ability to help design with drupal in a way that is lightweight, user-friendly and maximally conservative of resources comes from a real sense of just wanting to make things work better.